-It’s been 2016 years since the world’s first Christmas celebration, and somewhere along the way, in our striving to have the “perfect holiday,” we’ve successfully made Christmas less about Jesus and more about ourselves.
+It’s been two millennia since the world’s first Christmas celebration, and somewhere along the way, in our striving to have the “perfect holiday,” we’ve successfully made Christmas less about Jesus and more about ourselves.

 We want and feel like things have to be perfect, and we work to make them as flawless as humanly possible.
 But what happens when things aren’t perfect?

 What happens when your Christmas isn’t what you hoped it would be?
 Is there still a reason to celebrate?

 I wouldn’t wish my condition on anyone, but in a way, I’m thankful for it because it’s taught me a lot of things, especially about how to celebrate Christmas well.

 December 2015 was one of the most painful months of my life.
 I despised my condition.
 I despised myself.
 And, though I’m not proud to admit it, I kind of despised the world.